rocky/python-decompile3/README.rst

 See Also
 --------

-* https://github.com/andrew-tavera/unpyc37/ : indirect fork of https://code.google.com/archive/p/unpyc3/ The above projects use a different decompiling technique than what is used here.
+* https://github.com/andrew-tavera/unpyc37/ : indirect fork of https://code.google.com/archive/p/unpyc3/.
+The above projects use a different decompiling technique than what is used here.
 Instructions are walked.
 Some instructions use the stack to generate strings, while others don't.
 Because control flow isn't dealt with directly, it too suffers the same problems as the various `uncompyle` and `decompyle` programs.
 * https://github.com/rocky/python-xdis : Cross Python version disassembler
 * https://github.com/rocky/python-xasm : Cross Python version assembler
-* https://github.com/rocky/python-decompile3/wiki : Wiki Documents which describe the code and aspects of it in more detail
+* https://github.com/rocky/python-decompile3/wiki : Wiki Documents that describe the code and aspects of it in more detail

 .. _Cython: https://en.wikipedia.org/wiki/Cython
 .. _MicroPython: https://micropython.org